Guide

 If you have been running a contact form for any length of time, you already know: operations are the real challenge.

-This article introduces the See-Route-Act framework and shows how to use it to bring structure to contact form operations.
+This article introduces the See / Route / Act framework and shows how to use it to prevent missed contact form replies in daily operations.
 The goal is simple: automate what should be automated, and handle manually what needs human judgment.

 This framework was introduced in Most Form Tools Stop at Creation -- FORMLOVA Starts After Publish.
 It divides post-publish work into three phases.

-- See -- Know what is happening right now.
+• See -- Know what is happening right now.
 How many inquiries came in?
-How many are still unhandled?
+How many are still unhandled after excluding sales pitches and test submissions?
 If you cannot see the full picture, missed responses are a structural inevitability, not a human error.

 Contact form operations map cleanly to these three phases.
 The sections below walk through each one with concrete FORMLOVA examples.